 - Daring to Live on the Edge by YWAM founder Loren Cunningham

 - Your funds won’t raise themselves

-Libby Thorngate is part of the staff at YWAM Louisville and has been with the base since the very beginning.
+Libby Thorngate was a part of the staff at YWAM Louisville and has been with the base since the very beginning.
 Her love and passion for the Lord have taken her to different countries and have filled her with many stories of God’s faithfulness and redemption.